yabeo Capital GmbH

 We accept no liability for the content and form of external links.
 The content of linked websites is the exclusive responsibility of their operators.
 The map materials used on this website are protected by copyright.

-yabeo Management GmbH assumes no liability for the accuracy of the information provided.
-Liability claims against yabeo Management GmbH based on material or immaterial damages caused by the use of the information provided or the use of incorrect or incomplete information are fundamentally excluded, unless it can be proven that yabeo Management GmbH acted wilfully or was grossly negligent.
+yabeo Capital GmbH assumes no liability for the accuracy of the information provided.
+Liability claims against yabeo Management GmbH based on material or immaterial damages caused by the use of the information provided or the use of incorrect or incomplete information are fundamentally excluded, unless it can be proven that yabeo Capital GmbH acted wilfully or was grossly negligent.

-This policy sets out how Yabeo Management GmbH uses and protects your personal information, including data from the use of our website.
+This policy sets out how yabeo Capital GmbH uses and protects your personal information, including data from the use of our website.

 We do not trade personal data for commercial purposes and will only disclose it if required by law, or if it is with your consent.
 Yabeo uses providers based in the European Economic Area to process employee data.